-This management style works for both raw materials on our own production floor as well as your finished product inventories.
+This management style works for both raw materials on our roll-forming production line as well as your finished product inventories.

 The cycle starts with an estimation of yearly consumption (which gets more precise and seasonal the longer we manage your stuff) divided by an economic order run quantity.
-That helps your roll forming company figure out how many “bundles” should be in your system.
-Then, we ship and track amounts of those bundles (not so much individual parts) depending on trigger points indicated by you, the client.
+That helps your company figure out how many “bundles” should be in your system.
+Then, we ship and track amounts of those bundles depending on trigger points indicated by you, the client.

 Here’s a scenario to illustrate: